jcwang123/EndoMIL/README.md

 # EndoMIL
-Title: Foundation Models Assesses Gastric Cancer Risk from Endoscopic Findings
+**Foundation Models Assesses Gastric Cancer Risk from Endoscopic Findings**

 EndoMIL aims to assess GC risk via endoscopic results of a patient according to the Kyoto classification.